 My research on Bolzano, Kant and logic in the nineteenth century has been funded by the Social Science and Humanities Research Council (grant# 435-2013-1265 ) as well.
-Logic from Kant to Russell , the most recent outcome, is in press with contributions by: Frederick Beiser, Nick Griffin, Jeremy Heis, Sean Morris, Lydia Patton, Consuelo Preti, Graham Priest, Erich Reck, Nick Stang and Clinton Tolley.
-Here is the final draft of the Introduction.
-In June 2018, Erich Reck and I co-hosted a workshop at McMaster on Methodology and Historiography that builds on metaphilosophical aspect of this previous research.
+Logic from Kant to Russell , the most recent outcome, includes contributions by: Frederick Beiser, Nick Griffin, Jeremy Heis, Sean Morris, Lydia Patton, Consuelo Preti, Graham Priest, Erich Reck, Nick Stang and Clinton Tolley.
+In June 2018, Erich Reck and I co-hosted a workshop at McMaster on Methodology and Historiography that builds on metaphilosophical aspects of my previous research.
 We are currently working on a connected collection of essays.
-More information forthcoming in 2019.
+More information forthcoming in 2021.

 If you have any questions, please send me an email.